tungd/purescript-ractive/tutorials/COMPONENTS.md

 })
 ```

 Notice the absence of the `el`-property.
 This is because a Child-Component doesn't automatically take a DOM-element to mount.
 Instead, its containing Component (the main Ractive instance, for example) will mount it somewhere whithin its area.
-Such a location is defined with a new HTML-tag of the same name like the component itself.
+Such a location is defined by an HTML-tag of the same name like the child component itself.
 The component from above would, for example, mount a new DOM-element called `<myComponent/>`.

 Here are two templates: a main Ractive instance (*which is btw. nothing else but a Component too*) and its child component: